Changing Dynamics of KOL Engagement During COVID-19

 iii) As of now, HCPs mostly want insights on COVID-19, and KOLs need a platform to share their knowledge.
 So, it’s better to extend the necessary support to KOLs (via webinars and virtual conferences) who are “on the ground”and continuously in touch with healthcare workers (who are at the frontlines).
 Of course, you can engage with KOLs for other purposes (expounding non-COVID drugs) as well, but to bring a higher degree of relevancy in your partnership, it’s better that you set COVID-19 as the context.
 For example, you can work with a Virologist who has a strong presence in one of the hotspots.
 You can conduct a remote webinar with him/her and webcast your event on a platform like Docplexus, to interact live with HCPs from relevant Therapeutic Areas.

-Adapting to technology and focusing on building real relationships via virtual communication, are key takeaways for pharma companies.
+Adapting to technology and focusing on building real relationships via virtual communication, are key takeaways for pharma companies (for KOL engagement).
 It’s about winning someone’s trust with written words.
 So do your homework and try to understand the psychology of KOLs as much as you can.
 This will help you big time.

 At Docplexus, we are executing this contemporary form of communication with a clear vision and utmost planning.
 We have in fact hosted 100+ webinars in the past two months, partnering with prestigious medical associations and the industry.
 Just to give you a glimpse, here’s the highlight reel of our webinar with The Indian Association of Gastrointestinal Endo-surgeons (IAGES).